NathanJAdams/MeshIO/README.md

 <h3>Use of InputStreams and OutputStreams</h3>
-Formats can be used directly with input and output streams.
+Formats are used directly with input and output streams.
 The format read() and write() methods are similar to the above methods but use an input or output stream instead of a file path.
 Two examples follow:

 Reading: